Israel to use anti-terror tech to counter coronavirus "invisible enemy"

 The latest announcement follows a series of ever-stricter restrictions imposed by Israel to contain the virus.
 The Israeli military said earlier on Saturday that it had ordered all troops to be back on their bases by Sunday morning, and that combat soldiers should prepare for a lengthy stay with no leave for up to a month.

 Last week anyone entering Israel was ordered to self-isolate for two weeks and schools have been shut.
 Tens of thousands of Israelis are presently quarantined.
 Israel's Health Ministry said 193 people have tested positive, with no fatalities.
 Many had been on international flights in the past two weeks.
-(Additional reporting by Tova Cohen, Dan Williams and Steven Scheer; Writing by Maayan Lubell; Editing by William Maclean, Stephen Farrell and Daniel Wallis)
+(Additional reporting by Tova Cohen, Dan Williams and Steven Scheer; Writing by Maayan Lubell; Editing by William Maclean, Stephen Farrell, Daniel Wallis and Michael Perry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)